Monday: 8.00am - 6.00pm

 Saturdays by appointment only.

-This procedure is carried out by our highly skilled dental implant surgeon, Richard Brookshaw.
-He is one of only a handful of surgeons nationwide who is able to carry out zygoma implant surgery in patients with bone loss, using these specially designed zygomatic implants.
-In cases where bone grafts in the jawbone wouldn’t be suitable, zygomatic implants might be the only solution.
-Likewise, if the bone graft has proven unsuccessful, zygomatic implants might be the only way to secure denture implants.
+Zygomatic implants at Dental Solutions are carried out by our highly-skilled dental implant surgeon, Richard Brookshaw.
+He is one of only a handful of surgeons nationwide who is able to carry out zygomatic implant surgery for patients suffering from bone loss.
+In cases where bone grafts in the jawbone wouldn’t be suitable for the patient, zygomatic implants might be the only solution.
+If a bone graft has previously proven unsuccessful, zygomatic implants might be the only way in which we can secure any dental implants.

 Our dental implant team is led by Richard Brookshaw, our implant surgeon.
 Richard has extensive experience in placing dental implants (placing over 5,000 so far!) including complex cases where bone grafts or sinus lifts might be needed.

 Zygomatic implants are a type of dental implant that are used when bone loss means that traditional implants can’t be placed.
 Dental implants use small screws that are made from compatible material that is then fitted to the cheekbone.
 This implant then acts like a root to which crowns or dental bridges are fitted that then look, feel and act just like natural teeth.

 Zygomatic implants are secured to your cheekbones, as opposed to the jawbone with traditional implants.
 Once these implants are secured, we can then place implants or fixed bridges.
 Our Principal Dentist Gavin Laidlaw will work with you to create your new smile which will look completely natural once your zygomatic implant treatment is complete.
 Prior to your consultation for zygomatic implants, we will ask you to bring along some photos of you smiling so that we can help to create the most natural smile.